Tutorial Examples Structured Extraction Vector Search Embeddings Connectors ~7 min read

 └─────────────────────────────────────────────────────────────────────────┘

 Three different file formats feed into a single collector.
-Each source extracts its own metadata, and performs PII scrubbing, splitting, embedding, topic extraction.
+Each source extracts its own metadata and performs PII scrubbing, splitting, embedding, and topic extraction.
 The output lands in a single Doris table with both vector and full-text indexes.

 Define CocoIndex flow